TGOlson/woot-js/README.md

 ### Examples

-For a detailed example, take a look at the `examples` (TODO: link) directory.
-This shows a minimal setup using this library along with a web socket library to create a real time collaborative application with multiple clients.
+For a detailed example, take a look at the [example directory](https://github.com/TGOlson/woot-js/tree/master/example).
+This shows a minimal setup using `woot-js` along with a web socket library to create a real time collaborative application with multiple clients.

+Start server using `node example/server.js`.
+Then navigate to `http://localhost:3000/example` to see the running application.

+Note: this is a minimal example used to show how operations can be managed across multiple clients.
+It does not correctly handle all text editing interactions, such as copy/paste/bulk delete.

 ### Documentation